Carolina Nairne: Anonymity

 Nairne concealed her achievements as a songwriter throughout her life; they only became public on the posthumous publication of "Lays from Strathearn" (1846).
 She took pleasure in the popularity of her songs, and may have been concerned that this could be jeopardised if it became public knowledge that she was a woman.
 It also explains why she soon switched from Mrs Bogan of Bogan to the gender-neutral BB when submitting her contributions to The Scottish Minstrel, and even disguised her handwriting.
 On one occasion, pressed by her publisher Purdie who wanted to meet his best contributor, she appeared disguised as an elderly gentlewoman from the country.
 She succeeded in persuading Purdie that she was merely a conduit for the songs she gathered from simple countryfolk, and not their author.
 But the entire editorial committee of the Minstrel – all of them female – was aware of her identity for instance, as were her sister, nieces and grandniece.
 On the other hand, she shared her secret with very few men, not even her husband; as she wrote to a friend in the 1820s "I have not told even Nairne lest he blab".

 Consideration for her husband may have been another of Nairne's motives for maintaining her anonymity.
 Despite his Jacobite family background he had served with the British Army since his youth, and it might have caused him some professional embarrassment if it had become widely known that his wife was writing songs in honour of the Jacobite rebels of the previous century.
 Somewhat testifying against that view however is that she maintained her secrecy for fifteen years after his death.

+Recognition

+The name Nairne was adopted for a crater on the planet Mercury by the International Astronomical Union in 2022.